-Petrol is delivered to the filling station via a road tanker.
-Petrol is offloaded into storage tanks by a delivery hose under supervision of a competent person.
+Petrol is delivered to the filling station via road tanker.
+Petrol is offloaded into storage tanks and delivery hose under supervision of a competent person.
 Vapours from the delivery system are controlled by the vapour recovery system.

-This service station has 2 petrol storage tanks and 2 diesel storage tanks.
+The service station has 2 petrol storage tanks and 2 diesel storage tanks.